 1. Choose the Right Topic

 Choosing a subject must be something that you love and you are ready to dive in head-first.
-The main thing you should do while choosing your course topic is to define what problems your target audience can meet on a regular basis and how you can help them fix it.
+The main thing you should do while choosing your course topic is to define what problems your target audience can meet regularly and how you can help them fix it.

 You can take a look at your website analytics to check out the most engaging posts on your website.
 Usually, the most popular content shows what your target customers want to learn.
 So, you don’t need to go to university and learn this subject.
 Try to think about your life experience, skills, and talents you have to do that.

-For example, you’re good at cooking and your blog is all about cooking your favorite dishes.
+For example, you’re good at cooking and your blog is all about cooking your favourite dishes.
 If you see that people are coming to you for your recipes, I guess it’s time to create a cooking online course.
-The simple truth is that you love your topic and you have experience in it, then this topic will work for you.
+The simple truth is that you love your topic and you have experience with it, then this topic will work for you.

 2. Set Your Goals and Objectives